 Whoopi Goldberg, who also serves as a producer of the stage musical, created the role in the film.
 She produces Sister Act along with Stage Entertainment.
 The production concluded its London run Oct.
 30 at the Palladium Theatre.

+Complete casting for the Broadway run will be announced shortly.
 The Broadway production will reunite the original London creative team, including choreographer Anthony Van Laast, scenic designer Klara Zieglerova, costume designer Lez Brotherston, lighting designer Natasha Katz and sound designer Mick Potter.

 Michael Kosarin will serve as musical supervisor, with dance music arrangements by Mark Hummel, orchestrations by Doug Besterman and electronic music by Andy Barrett.